 SOPHOKLES AS A BOY-LOVER

 Sophokles (497/6-406 BC) was the most popular of the three ancient tragedians, all Athenian, whose works have survived.
-The following stories about him, assembled from three original sources, show him to have been a particularly enthusiastic lover of boys and offer lively insights into Athenian pederasty in its cultural heyday.
+The following stories about him, assembled from four original sources, show him to have been a particularly enthusiastic lover of boys and offer lively insights into Athenian pederasty in its cultural heyday.
+Three of them are versions of a single anecdote about Sophokles and Perikles (ca. 495-429 BC), the leading citizen of Athens for nearly forty years at the time she was politically and culturally greatest.

 These anecdotes are from a long speech discussing famous boy-lovers by Myrtilos recorded by Athenaios of Naukratis in his late second century AD Deipnosophistai (The Learned Banqueters) 603f-604f.

-The translation and notes are from pp. 80-81 of Thomas Hubbard’s Homosexuality in Greece and Rome (University of California Press, 2003), except that his Latinisation of Greek names has been dropped for more literal transliteration.
+The translation and notes are from pp. 80-81 of Thomas Hubbard’s Homosexuality in Greece and Rome (University of California Press, 2003).

 Sophokles was as much a lover of young boys as Euripides was a lover of women.
 The poet Ion of Chios[1] writes thus in his book Encounters.